zakdev12312/Hearapy-for-the-rest-of-us/README.md

 A simple, no-nonsense web app for restorative audio therapy.

 >[!IMPORTANT]
 > iOS currently has no working audio.
 Android is currently unknown.
-Please drop thoughts in a discussion or issue.
+Please drop anything in a discussion or issue.
 I'll be working on it.

 ## What it does